 ● Understanding businesses' context behind data to enhance strategic decisions.

+1. Excel for Data Analysis.
 Microsoft Excel enables users to organize large datasets into tables for various purposes.
 Also, Excel offers analysis tools like regression analysis, hypothesis testing, and forecasting tools.

+2. R for Data Analysis.
 R is an open-source programming language, meaning anyone can use and change its source code at no cost.
 Moreover, it offers a wide range of options for efficient dataset manipulation.
 Its uses go from custom functions to data wrangling, plotting, and model selection.

+4. Power BI for Data Analysis.
 Microsoft's Power BI platform eases exploring datasets and uncovering insights.
 It also allows connecting different datasets to create deeper insights.
 These enclose, for instance, your organization's performance over time or across regions.

 According to Doing Data Science, data scientists extract meaning from and interpret data.
 It requires statistics, and machine learning, while also leaning on human knowledge.
 Within extracting and analyzing data, this role has specific yet broad tasks.